 While on the Asian side of Istanbul, visit Beylerbeyi Palace, a former summer residence for the Ottoman Emperor.

 The audio tour costs money, but it’s a fun activity to do if you have the time.
 We took a bus from the ferry port to the palace.
+I was really impressed with the opulence of the palace and the views from the grounds.

 There is a ton to do in Ephesus, and you could spend hours upon hours here.
 So, I will give you a pretty large list of things to see while visiting Ephesus, and you should decide what you are interested in and what you have time for.